blog360space/SP_FriendManagement_API_HungTran/README.md

 - Golang installed

 ## Technical Stack
-This Friends Management API service is a RESTful web API built on Golang, HTTP, GORM, Mysql and Unit Test by testify with 90% statement coverage.
+This Friends Management API service is a RESTful web API built on Golang, HTTP, GORM, Mysql and Unit Test with 90% statement coverage.

 ### Project Structure
 Project have 5 packages: